robparrott/git-workshop/gitworkshop.md

 ### The working copy

 All the files that you work with and edit are called the _working copy_, but are not the actual git repository.
 They can all deleted and you can still work with the repository.
-These files and their changes only become part of the repositiry after being added to the _index_ and them commited.
+These files and their changes only become part of the repository after being added to the _index_ and them commited.

 ### The Index

 Git is not really just like Subversion (or most other version control solutions).
-It uses an additional stage to allow you to do distrbuted version control: the _Index_.
+It uses an additional stage to allow you to do distributed version control: the _Index_.

 - The *index* is a staging area between your working copy and your local repository.